LinkNLearn/homedataflask/README.md

 ##### Testing Gunicorn's Ability to Serve the Project

-Exit the virtual environment and run the following:

-deactivate

-Then, test guinicorn by running:
+While in the virtual environment, you can test guinicorn by running:

 gunicorn --bind 0.0.0.0:8000 wsgi